-Kefalonia is the biggest of the Ionian islands, so exploring it, may end up to a tiring adventure.
-This site is based on the idea that in order to enjoy relaxing holidays and make the most of your stay, the best place to look for accommodation would be at the heart of Kefalonia, that is mainly the region of Pylaros (and limited units in Sami).
-That is why this site promotes mainly accommodation and services of this area and calculates distances and plans routes using Pylaros as the base of exploration of the rest of Kefalonia.
+Kefalonia is the largest of the Ionian islands, so exploring it could be a tiring adventure.
+But this site is based on the idea that in order to enjoy relaxing holidays and make the most of your stay, the best place to look for accommodation would be at the heart of Kefalonia, that is mainly the region of Pylaros (and Sami).
+My site promotes accommodation and services predominantly in this area and calculates distances and plans routes using Pylaros as the base of exploration of the rest of Kefalonia.

-Once you use this area as a base you will need the most 1,5 h drive (approx 45km) to reach the furthest attraction at either north or south.
-At the same time most of the best sightseeings and beaches of the island are located within a 20min drive (Myrtos and Antisamos beaches, Assos and Agia Efimia villages, Drogarati Cave, Karavomilos and Melissani Lakes and so many more).
-The area, mainly Agia Efimia and Sami offer all the necessary services for the guests including the health centre at Sami, boat/car/bike/scooter rental, ATMs, pharmacies, markets, beauty salon & spa, Agia Efimia’s anchorage, a variety of accommodation from low budget to 5 star, as well as a wide selection of activities.
+If you use Pylaros as a base you will need, at the most, a 1,5 h drive (approx 45km) to reach the furthest attraction at either north or south.
+At the same time most of the best sightseeing and beaches of the island are located within a 20min drive (Myrtos and Antisamos beaches, Assos and Agia Efimia villages, Drogarati Cave, Karavomilos and Melissani Lakes and so many more).
+The area, mainly Agia Efimia and Sami, offer the necessary services for the guests including the health centre at Sami, boat/car/bike/scooter rental, ATMs, pharmacies, markets, beauty salon & spa, Agia Efimia’s anchorage, a variety of accommodation from low budget to 5 star, as well as a wide selection of activities.
 Agia Efimia is a picturesque sheltered port where you can choose from a selection of family runned tavernas with good food or/and just drink a coffee or relax with a drink at one of its waterfront cafes and bars.